Wiz-IO/Arduino-MT2625-BC66/README.md

-# Arduino - Mediatek MT2625 - Quectel BC66
+# Arduino (True Core) - Mediatek MT2625 - Quectel BC66

 A few words in the beginning:
 * This is not an official product of Mediatek / Quectel
 * The project is based on Quectel OpenCPU and reverse engineering
+* The port  is bound to the firmware version
+* and sorry for my English

 Chipset Mediatek MT2625 SoC
 https://www.mediatek.com/products/nbIot/mt2625